Do you want to let contributors edit their WordPress posts after being approved?

 If you want to remove this permission at any point, then simply repeat the above steps.
 However, this time uncheck the ‘Edit published’ boxes.

-You can also edit other roles using the PublishPress Capabilities plugin.
+You can also edit the capabilities of other WordPress user roles using the PublishPress Capabilities plugin.
 Simply repeat the steps described above, but this time select a new user role from the ‘User Capabilities’ dropdown menu.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.